 Our mainline inquiry will examine the influence of cultural myths on identity.
 We will explore readings and written assignments that will help us determine how cultural myths shape the way we see ourselves and the world around us.
 We will discuss how the creation of these myths, the sustainability of these myths, and the global perspective of these myths impact our past, present, and future as members of a learning community.
-We will look at specific myths like the pursuit of the "American Dream" in order to frame our understanding of coming of age in the Modern era, the promise and accessibility of education, and how class, gender, and race fit into larger narratives about identity.
+We will look at specific myths like the pursuit of the "American Dream" in order to frame our understanding of coming of age in the modern era, the promise and accessibility of education, and how class, gender, race, and sexuality fit into larger narratives about identity.
 We will start with "How we begin" move to "Where we grow" and finish with "Who we become."
-Our goal is to recognize the interconnectedness between, and the power that comes with, applying the tools of knowledge, reading, and writing.
-Language is not neutral; language makes things happen.
+Our goal is to recognize the interconnectedness between, and the power that comes with, applying the tools of knowledge, reading, and writing to the task of better understanding the world around us and our place in it.
+We will be doing this through reading, writing, and conversation.
+In short, language will be our medium.
+And remember, language is not neutral; language makes things happen.

-What We Will Learn and Do in Stretch English:
+What We Will Learn and Do In Stretch English I and II: